What is cancer

 - M indicates whether the cancer has metastasized, or spread into other organs or more distant lymph nodes.

-For example, if you are told your cancer is T1, N0, M0, that means that you have a small tumor in one kidney, but that it hasn’t spread to your lymph nodes or organs.
+For example, if you’re told your cancer is T1, N0, M0, that means you have a small tumor in one kidney, but it hasn’t spread to your lymph nodes or organs.